My Counseling Approach

 The work is learning how to support your brain & body differently.

-Meaningful change often comes from restoring two key elements:
+Meaningful & lasting change often comes from restoring two key elements:

-1. Ability — Building Skills, Resources, and Capacity
+1. Competence — Building Skills, Resources, and Capacity

-Before deeper change can occur, your system needs a sense of safety and stability.
+Before deeper change can occur, your brain needs a sense of safety and stability.

 This may involve: